 What about the grind?

 However, drip grind will work, albeit at slower pace.
-We really recommend grinding fresh roasted beans obtained from your local coffee roaster or the internet using either a high quality hand operated burr grinder or an electric burr grinder.
+We really recommend grinding fresh roasted beans obtained from your local coffee roaster or the internet by using either a high quality hand operated burr grinder or an electric burr grinder.

-Blade grinders are not recommended as they are suitable for spice grinding only.
+Blade grinders are not recommended, as they are suitable for spice grinding only.
 We recommend the Baratza Encore Coffee Grinder as the biggest bang for the buck in electric burr coffee grinders.

 Step 4.
 Pour the water.

 Now you can start pouring the water gently into the coffee grounds.
-Try to distribute evenly, not just pouring it from one side.
+Try to distribute evenly, not just pouring from one side.
 Let the brewer fill according to how much coffee is in the filter.